Neural Module Networks: Neural module networks for visual QA

 \paragraph{Parsing} We begin by parsing each question with the Stanford Parser \cite{Klein03Unlex}. to obtain a universal dependency representation \cite{DeMarneffe08Deps}.
 Dependency parses express grammatical relations between parts of a sentence (e.g.\ between objects and their attributes, or events and their participants), and provide a lightweight abstraction away from the surface form of the sentence.
 The parser also performs basic lemmatization, for example turning \emph{kites} into \emph{kite} and \emph{were} into \emph{be}.
 This reduces sparsity of module instances.

-Next, we filter the set of dependencies to those connected the wh-word or copula in the question (the exact distance we traverse varies depending on the task, and \emph{how many} is treated as a special case).
-This gives a simple symbolic form expressing (the primary) part of the sentence's meaning.\footnote{The Stanford parser achieves an $F_1$ score of 87.2 for predicted attachments on the standard Penn Treebank benchmark \cite{Marcus93Treebank}.
-While there is no gold-standard parsing data in the particular formal representation produced after our transformation is applied, the hand-inspection of parses described in \autoref{sec:exp:natural} is broadly consistent with baseline parser accuracy.}
+Next, we filter the set of dependencies to those connected the wh-word in the question (the exact distance we traverse varies depending on the task).
+This gives a simple symbolic form expressing (the primary) part of the sentence's meaning.
 For example, \emph{what is standing in the field} becomes \mod{what(stand)}; \emph{what color is the truck} becomes \mod{color(truck)}, and \emph{is there a circle next to a square} becomes \mod{is(circle, next-to(square))}.
 In the process we also strip away function words like determiners and modals, so \emph{what type of cakes were they?} and \emph{what type of cake is it?} both get converted to \mod{type(cake)}.
-The code for transforming parse trees to structured queries is provided in the accompanying software package.
+The code for transforming parse trees to structured queries will be provided in the accompanying software package.

 These representations bear a certain resemblance to pieces of a combinatory logic \cite{Liang13DCS}: every leaf is implicitly a function taking the image as input, and the root represents the final value of the computation.
 But our approach, while compositional and combinatorial, is crucially not logical: the inferential computations operate on continuous representations produced by neural networks, becoming discrete only in the prediction of the final answer.